Do I have to pay to go to a hospital or see a doctor?

 How do I get a Saskatchewan Health Services Card?

 You must apply to Saskatchewan Health.
 You should apply as soon as you arrive in Saskatchewan.
 You can apply online or fill out a paper application and mail it in.
 There is no cost to apply.
 You must prove you are a resident and legally entitled to be in Canada.
 You must also prove your identity.

 You can prove you live in Saskatchewan with things like your rental agreement, utility bill or employer record.
 You can prove you are living in Canada legally with a Confirmation of Permanent Residence Document or Canadian Immigration Identification Card.
 You can prove your identity with a passport, birth certificate or Employee ID.
 You will need copies of these documents for your application.

 You are the only one who can use it.
 Every member of your family needs their own card.
 You can complete the application for yourself, your spouse or partner and any children under 18 living with you.
 Children 18 or older need to fill out their own application, even if they are still living with you.

 My child has received some vaccines but I am not sure if more are needed.
 What should I do?

 Saskatchewan offers free routine vaccines, sometimes called immunizations, for both children and adults.
 It is a good idea to look into the types of vaccines offered and when they are given.
 Routine vaccinations may be different here.
-Contact your Health Region to find out where to go for immunization services.
+The Saskatchewan Health Authority has information about children's immunizations.
 Make an appointment and bring any vaccine documentation you have.
 If your child has missed vaccines they will create a catch-up schedule.
 If your child is up-to-date, they will tell you when to bring your child in for their next vaccine.
 If your child is school-age, they will receive their scheduled vaccines at school.
 The school will send home a permission slip and information about the vaccine.